deva-k/VBA-EmailSheetData/README.md

 # VBA-EmailSheetData
-Send the data from excel in sheets through E-mail as text incorporated in the email body or as a PDF file
+Send the data from the sheet in excel through E-mail as text incorporated in the email body or as a PDF file